vinnciane/resume/content/samples/troubleshooting.md

 *Error: Could not find main class cache2k-core-1.6.0.Final.jar*

-This error occurs even if the necessary library exists in the /libs folder.
+This error occurs even if the required library exists in the /libs folder.

 To resolve this issue, certain Linux distributions such as CentOS, Ubuntu, and Debian, require the classpath to be enclosed in double quotes.
 Here is the corrected command format for CentOS: